openstax/rescue_from/README.md

 ## HTML Response

 Renders the `errors/any` template in `./app/views` in the `application` layout.
-Client must provide this.
-Install generator possibly coming soon to copy a stock one in.
+Install generator provides this template.

 Returns corresponding HTTP status code